pyscript/docs/docs/user-guide/index.md

     with third party JavaScript libraries that may be included via the
     <code>script</code> tag.</p>

-    <p>The FFI is bi-directional because it enables JavaScript to access the
+    <p>The FFI is bi-directional ~ it also enables JavaScript to access the
     power of PyScript.</p></dd>
     <dt><strong>All of Python</strong></dt>
     <dd>